Eric Allin Cornell: Biography

 Cornell was born in Palo Alto, California, where his parents were completing graduate degrees at nearby Stanford University.
 Two years later he moved to Cambridge, Massachusetts, where his father was a professor of civil engineering at MIT.
-Here he grew up with his younger brother and sister, with yearlong intermezzos in Berkeley, California, and Lisbon, Portugal, where his father spent sabbatical years.
+Here he grew up with his younger brother and sister, with year-long stints in Berkeley, California, and Lisbon, Portugal, accompanying his father whilst on sabbatical.

 In Cambridge he attended Cambridge Rindge and Latin School.
 The year before his graduation he moved back to California with his mother and finished high school at San Francisco's Lowell High School, a local magnet school for academically talented students.

 After high school he enrolled at Stanford University, where he was to meet his future wife, Celeste Landry.
 As an undergraduate he earned money as an assistant in the various low-temperature physics groups on campus.
 He was doing well both in his courses and his jobs in the labs and seemed set for a career in physics.
 He however doubted whether he wished to pursue such a career, or rather a different one in literature or politics.
 Halfway through his undergraduate years he went to China and Taiwan for nine months to volunteer teaching conversational English and to study Chinese.
-He learned that this was not where his talents lay, and returned to Stanford with renewed resolve to pursue his true talent – physics.
+He returned to Stanford with the intent to study physics.
 He graduated with honors and distinction in 1985.

 For graduate school he returned to MIT.
 There he joined David Pritchard's group, which had a running experiment that tried to measure the mass of the electron neutrino from the beta decay of tritium.
 Although he was unable to determine the mass of the neutrino, Cornell did obtain his PhD in 1990.

 After obtaining his doctorate he joined Carl Wieman at the University of Colorado Boulder as a postdoctoral researcher on a small laser cooling experiment.
 During his two years as a postdoc he came up with a plan to combine laser cooling and evaporative cooling in a magnetic trap to create a Bose–Einstein condensate (BEC).
 Based on his proposal he was offered a permanent position at JILA/NIST in Boulder.
 In 1995 Cornell and Wieman gave the University of Colorado's George Gamow Memorial Lecture.
 For synthesizing the first Bose–Einstein condensate in 1995, Cornell, Wieman, and Wolfgang Ketterle shared the Nobel Prize in Physics in 2001.
 In 1997, Deborah S. Jin joined Cornell's group at JILA, where she led the team that produced the fermionic condensate in 2003.

-He is currently a professor at the University of Colorado Boulder and a physicist at the United States Department of Commerce National Institute of Standards and Technology.
+He is currently a professor at the University of Colorado Boulder and a physicist (NIST fellow) at the United States Department of Commerce National Institute of Standards and Technology.
 His lab is located at JILA.
 He was awarded the Lorentz Medal in 1998 and is a Fellow of the American Association for the Advancement of Science.

 He was elected a Fellow of the American Academy of Arts and Sciences in 2005.